Randhir026/Gender-Detection/README.md

 This can be used in smart surveillance, demographic analysis, and interactive systems requiring basic human profiling.

-📂 Dataset: UTKFace
+# 📂 Dataset: UTKFace

 The UTKFace Dataset is a large-scale facial dataset with over 20,000 images.

+# 🚀 Usage

+Follow the steps below to train the model and run real-time gender detection:

+1️⃣ Clone the Repository

+2️⃣ Install Dependencies

+3️⃣ Download the Dataset

+4️⃣ Train the Model

+5️⃣ Run Real-Time Gender Detection